delomast/maxFounderDiversity/README.md

 <details>
   <summary>Objective</summary>
   Here we present a self-supervised learning algorithm for efficiently solving large-scale problems of this nature.

   Our tool assists with making the decision of which $k$ combination of the $n$ populations to choose and the relative proportion (or number) of broodstock from each?

   Given known allele frequencies for $l$ loci in $n$ available populations.
-The goal of our learning algorithm is to both select a subset $k \le n$ populations and determine the number of individuals to select from each of $k$ populations in a way that maximizes the genetic variation of the given group, with the least diminishing return.
+The goal of our learning algorithm is to both select a subset $k \le n$ populations and determine the relative proportion of individuals to select from each selected population in a way that maximizes the genetic variation of the given population-set, with the least diminishing return.
 </details>

 #### Installing
 Clone this repo.
 From the root path of this repo on your local machine: